daev1005/daev1005/README.md

 Aspiring Software Engineer | Code Explorer | Bug Wrangler 🐛

-I dabble in **everything**—from building games and analyzing data, to AI experiments and web apps.
-I like to break stuff, learn fast, and sometimes even finish what I start.
+I build across games, data, AI, and web apps, with a strong focus on experimentation, learning fast, and turning ideas into working projects.

 ---